metaneutrons/docker-simpleproxy/README.md

-# knxd
+# simpleproxy
-For documentation and information on the KNXD project [check our their GitHub page](https://github.com/knxd/knxd).
+For documentation and information on the simpleproxy project [check our their GitHub page](https://github.com/vzaliva/simpleproxy).

 ## Exposed ports
-***I still don't know why, but instead of binding ports use --net=host to get it working.***

-* 3672/tcp (Server port)
-* 6720/tcp (knx-ip)
+* none

 ## Exported volumes
-* /etc/knxd (for knxd.ini file)
+* none

 ## Example container start command
-As default the image starts `knxd` as an entrypoint and passes `/etc/knxd/knxd.ini` as command.
-If you want to run the image on it's own you have multiple choices to pass parameters to the knx daemon.
-Some are:
+As default the image starts `simpleproxy` as an entrypoint and passes `-L localhost:8888 -R localhost:7777` as command.
+This is more or less useful.
+Well, while thinking about it: it is absolutly not useful.
+You have to add the needed args to simpleproxy directly.
+You'll find more information at [simpleproxy's GitHub page](https://github.com/vzaliva/simpleproxy)

-* Map `/etc/knxd` to a local volume of your host and put a `knxd.ini` inside
-* Pass command line parameters to image as you would pass to the deamon directly.
-Example `docker run knxd --version`

-Example to run the image standalone with a provided ini file in `./knxd/etc/knxd.ini`:

-	docker run -d --net=host -v ./knxd/etc:/etc/knxd foxi352/knxd